rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 - Canceling `pending` order on Shopify, will also make Midtrans order status to be marked as `cancel`.
 - Refunding `paid` order on Shopify, will also make Midtrans order status to be marked as `refund`/`cancel`.

 Not all payment types support online `refund`.
-On Midtrans side, capability is mostly limited to Card & GoPay transaction, if your Midtrans account allowed to trigger online refund.
+On Midtrans side, capability is mostly limited to Card & GoPay transaction, if your Midtrans account is allowed to trigger online refund.

 However, `cancel` or `refund` action triggered on Midtrans dashboard/API, may or may not be synced to Shopify due to some limitation.

 ##### Note on Canceling Order
-Canceling a paid order will auto trigger attempt to refund/cancel payment on Payment Gateway (Midtrans) side .
+Canceling a paid order will auto trigger attempt to refund/cancel payment on Payment Gateway (Midtrans) side.
 That is the flow of Shopify that Merchant and Payment Gateway follows.
 Please avoid canceling a paid order when you mean to edit/customize the item or size.

 As per Shopify docs, `cancel order` are not supposed to be used to change item/size: https://help.shopify.com/en/manual/orders/refund-cancel-order#cancel-an-order